 A healthy way to feed your sweet toothIt's also important to replace desserts (refined sugar) with fruits as often as possible.
 Berries, for example, contain anthocyanidins that directly help kill cancer cells and reduce the growth of abnormal blood vessels.

 Tangerines and their special flavonoids also act against cancer cells.
 All brightly colored fruits contain flavonoids that contribute to slowing down cancer growth.

 Agave syrup (which does not raise blood sugar or insulin) is a wonderful way to replace sugar for those who can't do without the sweet taste.

 Get the right omegasAll omega-6 oils (soybean, corn, sunflower) should be reduced or eliminated and replaced with olive oil, canola oil or flaxseed oil.
 Omega-3 butter or margarine is also acceptable.

 Animal products (meat, dairy, eggs) should be grass-fed or labeled "omega-3 rich," and preferably organic so as to avoid growth hormone (that can stimulate cancer cell growth too).

-Organic vegetables and fruits are preferable to non-organic, but, as Dr. Beliveau likes to point out, "it's better to eat broccoli with a few residues of pesticides on it than to not eat broccoli."
+Organic is preferredOrganic vegetables and fruits are preferable to non-organic, but, as Dr. Beliveau likes to point out, "it's better to eat broccoli with a few residues of pesticides on it than to not eat broccoli."

 Results are immediateBenefits from an anticancer diet are immediate.
 Within months, we can see our blood sugar go down, our waist thinning, our blood pressure improve, and we feel more energetic and less afflicted by little pains of life we had started to take for granted such as heart burn and joint pains . . .
 It's not just about cancer.
 It's about nourishing life in us.

 ©2008 David Servan-Schreiber, MD, PhD